Information Flow Control in Machine Learning through Modular Model Architecture: Evaluation

-\textbf{Impact of Gating Algorithm:} The results in Figure~\ref{fig:access-policies} also show that all three gating algorithms perform well. \verb|gate-known|, which has extra knowledge of the domain label, performs better than \verb|gate-unknown| as expected.
-Also, \verb|gate-pairwise| perform better than the \verb|gate-cluster|; however, the difference is relatively small.
-The maximum difference is $6.1\%$ between the two, as can be seen in the bottom graph.
-This result suggests that both unknown gating schemes are effective at estimating which experts are most relevant to a given input text.
+Figures~\ref{fig:all} and~\ref{fig:github-all} show higher perplexities when only few domains are accessible.
+The low accuracy is because the accessible experts are less likely to be useful for a given input when there are only a few, not because our approach is ineffective for a small number of domains.
+To illustrate this, we fine-tuned a separate model for each access policy (for $50$ out of the $500$ policies in Figure~\ref{fig:all}).
+We see the same trend of lower accuracy for fewer accessible domains, with accuracy improving as more domains become accessible.

-\textbf{Seen vs. Unseen Domains} The bottom graph in Figure~\ref{fig:access-policies} shows how the normalized perplexity improves as more domains become accessible just for the unseen domains.
-The proposed IFC scheme is still effective, showing the value of using additional data even when data from the target domain is not directly accessible.
-However, the maximum improvement ($\approx 23$\%) is lower for the unseen domains compared to the improvement for the seen domains.
-This is expected since none of our experts are directly trained on data from the unseen domains.
-The same trend can also be seen in Figure~\ref{fig:domain-policies}, which shows the normalized perplexity for individual domains.
+\textbf{Impact of Gating Algorithm.} Figure~\ref{fig:gating} separates the results from Figure~\ref{fig:all} by the gating algorithm used.
+This result shows that all gating schemes are effective at selecting relevant experts. \verb|gate-known|, which has extra knowledge of the domain label, performs the best as expected.
+Also, \verb|gate-pairwise| performs better than \verb|gate-cluster|; however, the differences are relatively small.
+The average difference is $3\%$ and $9\%$ between the two for both the Pushshift dataset and the Python subset of the Codeparrot dataset respectively.

-Interestingly, when we only consider the unseen domains (the bottom graph in Figure~\ref{fig:access-policies}), the accuracy gap between \verb|gate-pairwise| and \verb|gate-cluster| is larger when fewer domains are accessible, even though the maximum difference is still $6.1\%$.
-This is because \texttt{gate-cluster} is limited to selecting the top-$k$ experts from the best cluster, even if there are $<k$ accessible experts in the cluster.
-Consequently, {\tt gate-cluster} often uses less than $k$ experts when only a few domains are accessible.
-As shown later (Section~\ref{sec:ablation}), the unseen domains benefit more from having a larger number of experts (higher $k$ values), and thus using less than $k$ experts activated noticeably hurts the performance of \texttt{gate-cluster}.
+\textbf{Including vs. Excluding Target Domain.} We additionally evaluate settings when the security domain that is the most relevant to the user input (i.e., target domain) is \emph{inaccessible}.
+We do so by excluding the subreddit/repository the input query was selected from.
+This simulates the case where the user queries a new domain that the model is not trained on yet.
+Figure~\ref{fig:target} demonstrates the differences in the two cases where the target domain is accessible or inaccessible.